 According to the Geneva Convention, at the moment of urgency, cooperating countries have to let asylum seekers and refugees into their country.
 Later, they go though a proceeding that determines if they get asylum.
 This can be risky because if they get sent back, they could be killed by the people they are fleeing.
 Asylum seekers need to present a convincing case that they were in danger in their country and had no way to find protection.
 They are granted temporary asylum and it is up to the government of the country where they seek asylum if they should be detained, locked up.
+They need lawyers.
+However

-In the current system in the US, honest people fleeing persecution and violence in Latin America can be detained with criminals.
+In the Trump system in the US, honest people fleeing persecution and violence in Latin America can be detained with criminals.
 They can be detained for years, by the way, even if they are innocent.
 This is not the smartest, cheapest, or kindest policy.
 It lowers the moral standing of the US in the world because no other country separates parents and kids.
 (Although India won’t let anyone in since they never signed the Geneva convention.)

 Sadly, women fleeing domestic violence or genital mutilation are not covered by the convention.
 People fleeing natural disaster, migrants, have the same rights as asylum seeking but in the US, those from the Bahamas are being turned away.

 Right now, there are over 25 million refugees in the world.
 Here in the US, most asylum seekers are from China, followed by El Salvador.